 Yes.
 This decision may arise at 3:00 a.m.
 Your Agent should have a copy so they can prove to your acting doctor that they have the authority to act on your behalf.

 A Living Will is often included in a Medical Power of Attorney.
 The Living Will states your specific wishes with regards to removing medical care if your doctor believes there is no chance for your recovery.
 This is sometimes referred to as an Advanced Medical Directive or Advanced Healthcare Directive.
-This is complimented with the Durable Healthcare Power of Attorney which gives someone else the power to make any and all health care decisions, including carrying out the wishes you have addressed in your Living Will if you are not able to make those decisions.
+This is complemented with the Durable Healthcare Power of Attorney, which gives someone else the power to make any health care decisions, including carrying out the wishes you have addressed in your Living Will if you are not able to make those decisions.

 A Health Care Proxy is another word for Medical Power of Attorney.
 A Health Care Proxy/Durable Healthcare Power of Attorney gives someone else the power to make any and all health care decisions, including carrying out the wishes you have addressed in your Living Will if you are not able to make those decisions.

 An Advanced Healthcare Directive is another name for a Living Will.
 The Advanced Healthcare Directive/Living Will states your specific wishes with regards to removing medical care if your doctor believes there is no chance for your recovery.
-This is complimented with the Durable Healthcare Power of Attorney (sometimes called a Health Care Proxy) which gives someone else the power to make any and all health care decisions, including carrying out the wishes you have addressed in your Living Will if you are not able to make those decisions.
+Living Wills are typically complemented with the Durable Healthcare Power of Attorney (sometimes called a Health Care Proxy).
+These documents give someone else the power to make any health care decisions, including carrying out the wishes you have addressed in your Living Will if you are not able to make those decisions.

 A DNR or Do-Not-Resuscitate Order is authorized either by the patient or the patient’s Surrogate through a Living Will and Medical Power of Attorney.
 The DNR is the doctor’s order to the staff instructing them not to use heroic measures, such as CPR or respirator if the patient stops breathing.